Yvette Wass (Accredited Sexual And Relationship Psychotherapist)

-I am a psychosexual and relationship therapist who works with individuals and couples who are experiencing sexual difficulties and/or relationship issues.
+I am a COSRT Accredited Sexual and Relationship Psychotherapist who works with individuals and couples who are experiencing sexual difficulties and/or relationship issues.
 I am also qualified in family counselling and counselling in Emotional Eating Behaviours.

 The types of Relationship issues that I work with can be varied but may include a breakdown in communication and intimacy, infidelity, the impact of changing roles and responsibilities, external pressures on the relationship, loss of a relationship etc.